aojg/shizen/README.md

 # shizen

+## v0.11a

+**Changelog**

+* Added some UI that displays information about triangles on hover, such as temperature.
+* Added support for different temperature modes including celsius, fahrenheit, and kelvin.
+* Added two input modes: inspection and plant mode.
+In inspection mode you can inspect triangles to obtain certain information about their properties, and in plant mode you can plant and harvest trees.
+* Added ability to grow multiple trees at once in plant mode.
+* Added mesh highlighting which makes the triangle that your mouse is over a different colour.

+**Bug Fixes**

+* Fixed an issue where you could zoom inside the planet and zoom away from the planet forever.
+Zoom distances are now capped to prevent this.

 ## v0.10a
 * Reverted changes with MultiMeshes.
 * A bit of project refactoring has been done, i.e. renaming and such.